Thorough consultation determines if root canal therapy is best for long-term health

 - Tender to the touch

 These symptoms are clues, but Dr. Greenberg gets the full picture with a full clinical exam and X-rays.
 Depending on how far the infection has spread, you may be a good candidate for root canal therapy or more conservative procedures to restore your health.
 Don’t delay getting the treatment you need to feel better.
-Contact Mouth Carolina Dentistry today to schedule a consultation.Back to Root Canals Page
+Contact Mouth Carolina Dentistry, PA today to schedule a consultation.Back to Root Canals Page